Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Contributing to Qiskit
 ######################

 Qiskit is an open-source project committed to bringing quantum computing to people of all backgrounds.
 This page describes how you can join the Qiskit community in this goal.

+.. _where_things_are:

 ****************
 Where Things Are